What Is a Food Chain?

 Overall, a food chain explains the chain of series or a continuity of events that occurs within an ecosystem, where a living species eat other organisms, which later becomes prey for some other larger organism.

 The food chain also explains about the various feeding pattern or type of relationship involved between each living organisms.
-Every level in a food chain is known as a trophic level, the continuous stages in a food chain, starting with producers at the bottom, followed by primary consumers, secondary consumers and tertiary consumers.
+Every level in a food chain is known as a trophic level, the continuous stages in a food chain, starts with producers at the bottom, followed by primary consumers, secondary consumers and tertiary consumers.

 Also Refer: Food Web